asraparadise/asraparadise.github.io/_commands/misc.md

 weight: 2
 ---

+The Misc Module has all the commands that don't fit another category.
+Main commands include afk, avatar and snipe!

+## Commands

 | Command   | Description                                                   | Usage                         |
 | --------- | ------------------------------------------------------------- | ----------------------------- |
 | afk       | Set yourself as AFK                                           | `a!afk (reason)`              |